VanLeu22/GRC-Capstone/README.md

   - Contracts are reviewed by procurement and finance, not IT.

 - Identity and Access Management:
-  - Oscorp uses MicrosoK AcDve Directory to manage users and groups
+  - Oscorp uses Microsoft Active Directory to manage users and groups
-  - There is no privileged access management soluDon in place
+  - There is no privileged access management solution in place
   - Admin account password is shared with a few senior members of the IT team
   - Access to resources is granted upon request
-  - The organisaDon does not use two-factor authenDcaDon for login
+  - The organisation does not use two-factor authentication for login
   - Complex login passwords are used
-  - Employees use a VPN soluDon to login remotely when required
+  - Employees use a VPN solution to login remotely when required

 - Network security:
-  - The organisaDon has Palo Alto Next Gen firewalls.
+  - The organisation has Palo Alto Next Gen firewalls.
   - The firewalls have been configured by the network
   - The firewalls get audited every year by the network team
   - The firewalls get regular updates
   - The IT team have up to date network diagrams.
-The diagrams include the cloud the environment.
+The diagrams include the cloud environment.
   - The network is segmented using VLANs.

 - Physical Security:
   - Oscorp is a highly secure facility, with state-of-the-art CCTV cameras everywhere
   - Oscorp takes physical very seriously
-  - They do extensive ve]ng for all their employees
+  - They do extensive vettng for all their employees
-  - The have a 24/7 monitoring for their research labs and physical faciliDes
+  - The have a 24/7 monitoring for their research labs and physical facilities

 - Data Security:
   - Oscorp doesn’t have a DLP soluDon
-  - All data resides in MicrosoK Azure cloud and MicrosoK Office 365
+  - All data resides in Microsoft Azure cloud and Microsoft Office 365
-  - Key criDcal applicaDon is a SaaS service from Horizon Labs.
+  - Key critical application is a SaaS service from Horizon Labs.

 - Policy:
   - There is one generic IT policy in place
-  - No formal informaDon security policy
+  - No formal information security policy
-  - There is no data governance policies or informaDon classificaDon
+  - There is no data governance policies or information classificaDon

-- Cyber Security detecDon and response:
+- Cyber Security detection and response:
-  - There is no detecDon or response capability
+  - There is no detection or response capability
-  - The IT team responds to alerts from the anD-virus (MicrosoK Defender)
+  - The IT team responds to alerts from the anti-virus (Microsoft Defender)
   - No SIEM in place

-- Security EducaDon and Awareness:
+- Security Education and Awareness:
-  - All employees are required to do an inducDon web training module.
+  - All employees are required to do an induction web training module.
 The module includes basic instructions about cyber security.

   </details>